 These facilities give members a place to live, eat, study, hang out, and develop lifelong bonds with their sisters and our organization.

-The most traditional facility is a chapter house, while others have lodges, suites or reserved residence hall floors.
+While others have lodges, suites or reserved residence hall floors, the Epsilon Lambda chapter is proud to have an on-campus house.
 These facilities are owned, leased and/or operated by local nonprofit housing corporations run by both alumnae and collegians.
-Others are run by our National Housing Corporation.
+Our local housing corporation is responsible for overseeing all maintenance and normal upkeep of the facility.
+Other Alpha Chi Omega facilities are run by our National Housing Corporation.

-Some colleges and universities do not allow Greek organizations to have facilities.
+Some colleges and universities are not fortunate enough to allow Greek organizations to have facilities on-campus.
 But chapters on these campuses still find ways to bond and grow as members by meeting at other on-campus or local facilities.
 Many members also choose to live together in private residences.
 Members who have an opportunity to live in a chapter facility find they’re affordable and safe housing options that provide a fun and easy way to connect with sisters.

 The Epsilon Lambda House Corporation is an organization dedicated to providing a safe, comfortable and attractive chapter house for the use of the members and guests of the Epsilon Lambda chapter at the University of Texas at Arlington.